zootechdrum/Pad_a_Tap/README.md

 # Description

-As simple as this project is.
-It is still on of my favorites.
-I love the color changes and the musical effects on key press.
-Its simple but lots of fun to play with.
+Upon keydown event the DOM will populate with squares and will also make a musical sound.
+As simple as this project is it is still on of my favorites.
+This was inspires byt Colt Steele's course on udemy from the complete web developer bootcamp.

 ## Technologies Used